ionic-zone/ionic.zone/_articles/fastlane/add-metadata-and-upload.md

 When you are done you can run `fastlane deliver` to generate a html file as overview of the data:

-Note: If you run this after doing the steps for Android below, this might fail with a `[!]
-Unsupported directory name(s) for screenshots/metadata in './fastlane/metadata': android` error message.
-Use `fastlane deliver --ignore_language_directory_validation true` instead to overcome this error.
-(A pull request for Fastlane to [fix this is already submitted](https://github.com/fastlane/fastlane/pull/10267))

 ![`fastlane deliver` html preview](/assets/fastlane/fastlane-deliver-preview.png)

 ### Upload to iTunes Connect